Renovations Worth the Cost: How to Increase the Value of Your Home

 Home improvements are a major investment of time and money, but many will actually pay you back.
 More and more designers have shifted their focus to updates that boost property value and bring in a high return on investment.

 In the Vancouver real estate market, which home upgrades can deliver the most value to your home?
-Here are some key ways that you can increase your property value.
+Here are some key ways that you can increase home value and property value.

 Increase energy efficiency